 Joe Celko's Analytics and OLAP in SQL The Morgan Kaufmann Series in Data Management Systems Series

-This book is not an in-depth look at particular subjects, but an overview of many subjects that will give the working RDBMS programmers a map of the terra incognita they will face—if they want to grow.
+Joe Celko's Analytics and OLAP in SQL is the first book that teaches what SQL programmers need in order to successfully make the transition from On-Line Transaction Processing (OLTP) systems into the world of On-Line Analytical Processing (OLAP).
+This book is not an in-depth look at particular subjects, but an overview of many subjects that will give the working RDBMS programmers a map of the terra incognita they will face ? if they want to grow.

 Chapter 1: Basic Reports & History